 Secondary Education Certification Programs

-- Certification in English as a Second Language (ESL) (K-12)
+- Certification in English as a Second Language (ESL) (PK-12)

-- Certification in Foreign Language (French and Spanish) Education (K-12)
+- Certification in Foreign Language (Spanish) Education (PK-12)

 - Certification in Secondary Biology Education (7-12)